MohamedGandoul/MohamedGandoul/README.md

 - 🎓 Google IT Support Professional Certificate
 - 🎓 Full-Stack & IT Diploma – OFPPT
 - 🎓 High School Diploma – Casablanca
+- 🎓 Foundation Degree, IT Infrastructure, Systems & Network Administration — Union IT Services (Apr 2026 – Present)

+**Union IT Services — Foundation Degree, IT Infrastructure, Systems & Network Administration**

+Activities and societies:

+- Hands-on labs in networking and system administration
+- Building virtual lab environments (VMware / Hyper-V)
+- Practicing real-world IT troubleshooting scenarios
+- Exploring cybersecurity fundamentals and network security
+- Self-learning and certification preparation (CCNA, Azure)
+- Collaborating with peers on technical projects and problem-solving

+This program provided a strong foundation in IT infrastructure and enterprise environments.
+I gained hands-on experience in networking, system administration, virtualization, cloud computing, and cybersecurity.

+Key areas covered include:

+- Network configuration and troubleshooting (Cisco technologies)
+- Windows Server administration (Active Directory, DNS, DHCP, Group Policy)
+- Virtualization with VMware vSphere
+- Backup and recovery using Veeam
+- Cloud fundamentals with Microsoft Azure
+- Network security using Fortigate firewalls

+The training focused on practical labs and real-world scenarios, preparing me to work in professional IT environments.

 ---